-AThEME was a 5-year collaborative research project (2014 – 2019) studying multilingualism in Europe.
-Researchers from 17 partner institutions across 8 European countries are (1) investigating cognitive, linguistic and sociological issues in multilingual Europe, (2) assessing existing public policies and practices within the areas of education and health and (3) contributing to evidence-based policy making.
-The project aims to raise awareness of multilingualism among policy makers, health professionals, academics and educators.
+AThEME was a 5-year collaborative research project (2014 – 2019) studying multilingualism in Europe involving researchers from 17 partner institutions across 8 European countries.
+The project raised awareness of multilingualism among policy makers, health professionals, academics and educators.

 Multilingualism is a way of life for many Europeans, and that number is increasing all the time.
 The EU has 24 official and working languages, and recognises more than 60 regional and minority languages.
 Immigration and freedom of movement are bringing more and more people into contact with different languages, across different age groups and in different cultural contexts.